christianalfoni/impact/docs/04_API.md

 ## observe

-To observe signals and "rerender" the components needs to use an `ObserverContext`.
+To observe signals, and "rerender" the components, they need to bind to an `ObserverContext`.
 There are two ways you can achieve this.
-The default way is to use a traditional `observer` higher order component.
+The default way is to use a traditional `observe` higher order component.

 ```tsx
 import { observe } from 'impact-app'